 Singapore is known far and wide for being a melting pot of many different cultures from all over the world.
-As of January 2019, the city-state is home to approximately 5.6 million residents — 61 per cent of this number is made up of Singaporean citizens (3.5 million), and the remaining 39 per cent is comprised of Permanent Residents and non-citizens — these include expatriates who are working here, their families, and international students.
+As of January 2019, the city-state is home to approximately 5.6 million residents — 61 per cent of this number is made up of Singaporean citizens (3.5 million), and the remaining 39 per cent is comprised of Permanent Residents (Find out more) and non-citizens — these include expatriates who are working here, their families, and international students.

 Among Singapore’s citizens, there are four races that have long been known as the main races of Singapore — they are the Chinese, Malays, Indians, and Eurasians.
 From colonial times till today, these four races are recognized and celebrated as the four main races during Racial Harmony Day.